waynodiablo/Oystercard/pills/clojure.md

 ![Oracle site](https://github.com/makersacademy/course/blob/master/pills/images/clojure/oracle-site.png)

-Run the JDK installer should work fine with all the default settings.
+The JDK installer should work fine with all the default settings.
 Run this now.

 **Make sure you run `lein` on the command-line before proceeding.**